Recipe: Tomatoes add color to savory bread pudding

 Just out of the oven.

 Bake uncovered for 20 minutes.
-Sprinkle the Parmesan over the top, and cover the dish with the lid or a large piece of foil that has been sprayed with oil on one side (this will keep the cheese from sticking to the foil).
+Sprinkle the Parmesan over the top, and cover the dish with the lid or a large piece of foil that has been sprayed with oil on one side (to keep the cheese from sticking to the foil).

 Bake covered for an additional 20 minutes.
 Check for doneness — the liquid should be mostly absorbed and the pudding will be puffy.
 Add more cheese if desired.
 Bake for 5 to 10 minutes more uncovered.
 The pudding will be bubbling on the edges and the top will be golden and crispy.
 A knife inserted in center should come out clean.